-So let’s look at some of the claims made by the Green Party.
-Their biggest complaint is that the new standards are less protective of human and ecological health.
+The biggest complaint I’ve seen from critics is that the new standards are less protective of human and ecological health.
 Well the truth is that in some cases acceptable concentrations went up, in others it went down.
 As an example, the acceptable concentration of benzene in soil at a residential property (with a drinking water use water standard) went down but the acceptable concentration of toluene in that same soil went up.
 The basis of these changes was the best available science in the field of toxicology, not the whims of the Minster of Environment.
 In addition, 123 chemicals that were not previously regulated are now regulated.
 So before the Omnibus perfluorinated compounds (PFOS) were not regulated but thanks to the Omnibus they will be.
 I’m not sure in what world regulating compounds that were previously not regulated makes the regulations “more lax”

-Another complaint by the Green Party is that the process was secretive and there was insufficient consultation.
+Another complaint is that the process was secretive and there was insufficient consultation.
 The BCMOE maintains a “Contaminated Sites e-Link Mailing List” (CS e-Link) that emails subscribers regular updates on the comings and goings of the field of the contaminated sites management.
 Anyone can register for CS e-Link and a casual look at the archive shows that there have been literally dozens of updates provided for interested parties on the Omnibus changes.
 The CS e-Link archive includes details on how the standards were derived and included multiple opportunities for input and feedback from interested parties.
-It includes live links to how the standards were derived and all the opportunities interested parties (like the Green Party) had to provide input.
-It is absolutely laughable to read a statement like:
+It includes live links to how the standards were derived and all the opportunities interested parties had to provide input.
+It is absolutely laughable to read a critical statement like:

 What is also lacking from the Ministry is evidence that the changes are science-based; I call on the Minister to provide independent and peer-reviewed scientific evidence that justifies the increases to allowable limits of contaminants

-There is ample evidence that the work was science-based, there was ample opportunity for the Green Party technical specialists to provide feedback on the proposed changes and had they actually had anyone paying attention there would have been ample opportunity for the BC Greens to have sought face-to-face meetings on the topic.
-As the BC Liberal caucus points out dozens of organizations and groups had face-to-face meetings with the BCMOE on the topic.
-Simply put all the information was there, the Greens simply didn’t appear to care enough about the topic at the time.
+There is ample evidence that the work was science-based, there was ample opportunity for any group to provide feedback on the proposed changes.
+As this link points out dozens of organizations and groups had face-to-face meetings with the BCMOE on the topic.
+Simply put all the information was there, the critics simply didn’t appear to care enough about the topic at the time.

-The best analogy I can think of is that the Green Party (and the other activists) are acting like someone showing up at the end of the fourth quarter of a BC Lions playoff football game and claiming that no one knew it was happening and that they should re-start the game from the beginning.
+The best analogy I can think of is that the critics are acting like someone showing up at the end of the fourth quarter of a BC Lions playoff football game and claiming that no one knew it was happening and that they should re-start the game from the beginning.
 Every football fan in BC knew it was happening and the real fans were in the stands before the game started.
 Similarly every organization actually interested in the field of contaminated sites knew this was coming and were given the opportunity to provide feedback over the course of the exercise.